-Birds such as Wood Pigeon, Whitethroat, Finches and Blackbird use the hedge as a nesting site.
+Birds such as Wood Pigeon, Whitethroat, Finches and Blackbirds use the hedge as a nesting site.

 The flowers and leaves of the Blackthorn tree are edible.
 Some cultures dry the leaves and use them for tea, apparently good for diarrhoea.
-Sloe Syrup has been used for rheumatic problems and fight flu and the Sloes made into a tooth whitening paste (now we know where Colgate get their marketing ideas from!)
+Sloe Syrup has been used for rheumatic problems and to fight flu and the Sloes are made into a tooth-whitening paste (now we know where Colgate gets their marketing ideas from!)

 The leaves and seed contain very low levels of Hydrogen Cyanide, too low to cause any major harm however Hydrogen Cyanide has been shown to improve respiration and digestion.

 It is rumoured that the crown of thorns for Jesus was made of Blackthorn and that bringing Blackthorn blossom into the house would bring about an imminent death.
 Before anyone asks, we do not know how effective or accurate this is before you start making a floral Blackthorn display for your mother-in-law.

 When the high tanning content bark is been boiled in an alkali, it produces a yellow dye.

 The Sloes are juiced and used to make an astringent face mask.

 19th Century land owners buried bundles of Blackthorn, Gorse and Elm to improve land drainage.

 Due to its ornamental properties and hardness, Blackthorn wood has been used extensively in the manufacture of walking stick handles and other such ornate carvings.
 It takes a real shine to polish (pun intended).